daehli/earthwalker/README.md

 #### Hosting on Linux or the Windows Subsystem for Linux (WSL)

+If you like whales and big images you can also install this via Docker, see "Docker".
+This guide is for just plainly installing the program.

 Start by installing [Git](https://git-scm.com/), [Go](https://golang.org/) and [node](https://nodejs.org/en/download/).
 This can be done through `apt` if you're on Debian: